Synthesis and Evaluation of Herbal Chitosan from Ganoderma Lucidum Spore Powder for Biomedical Applications

 Full size table

-TGA results for GLSP, C-T and C-U are shown in Fig. 4.
-A three stages weight loss is noted for all materials, which is in accordance with previous findings32.
-There was no distinct difference in thermostability between the three samples, with the outset degradation temperature (the temperature at which sample weight starts to decrease) of GLSP, C-T and C-U being 193, 193 and 210 °C. For the GLSP sample, ~11.45% weight loss occurred at the first stage (between 30 and 226 °C), which is ascribed to surface absorbed water and water bound to polymeric chains31.
-When the temperature increased to 391 °C, ~62.15% weight loss for GLSP sample was noted, which is ascribed to degradation of saccharide and desacetylated chitin units5. ~25.72% weight loss occurs at the third stage (between 391 and 532 °C) which is due to polymer decomposition.
-The results for C-T and C-U show a similar trend.
-Although, weight loss during last two stages for both C-T and C-U samples arise from saccharide degradation32; distinct differences between weight of the final residue between all three samples was noted.
-These differences are due to chitin, and its protein and crude fat content33.
-These components are found within GLSP but are removed during the deacetylation process.
-Hence, the residual weight post deacetylation of C-U was greater than that of C-T.
+The TGA results for GLSP, C-T, and C-U are presented in Fig. 4.
+All materials exhibit a three-stage weight loss, consistent with previous findings.
+There is no significant difference in thermostability among the three samples.
+The onset degradation temperatures—defined as the temperature at which the sample weight begins to decrease—are 193°C for both GLSP and C-T and 210°C for C-U. For the GLSP sample, approximately 11.45% of weight loss occurs during the first stage (between 30°C and 226°C), attributed to surface-absorbed water and water bound to polymeric chains.
+As the temperature rises to 391°C, a weight loss of about 62.15% is noted for the GLSP sample, which is linked to the degradation of saccharides and deacetylated chitin units.
+In the third stage (from 391°C to 532°C), around 25.72% weight loss is observed due to polymer decomposition.
+The C-T and C-U samples show a similar pattern.
+However, the weight loss during the last two stages for both C-T and C-U primarily results from saccharide degradation.
+Notably, there are distinct differences in the final residue weight among the three samples, attributed to the content of chitin, proteins, and crude fats.
+These components are present in GLSP but are removed during the deacetylation process.
+Consequently, the residual weight after deacetylation of C-U is greater than that of C-T.

 Figure 4